 Membership shall consist of, and be classified according to, the following structure:

-2.2.1 — Associate members: Eligibility for associate membership is restricted to any business or chamber of commerce, service cooperative, educational organization (such as WASDA or WASB), professional organizations, public libraries or governmental or other institutions who show an interest in WiRSA’s mission and values and who support the alliance’s purposes and activities.
+2.2.1 — WiRSA Business Partners: Eligibility for a WiRSA Partner is restricted to any business or chamber of commerce, service cooperative, educational organization (such as WASDA or WASB), professional organizations, public libraries or governmental or other institutions who show an interest in WiRSA’s mission and values and who support the alliance’s purposes and activities.

 Section 3.
 Voting Rights